China's top court spares woman death penalty in fraud case

 Wu’s humble beginnings in business started when she opened a hair salon in 1997 to become the president of her own, unregulated, investment firm, Bense Holding Group.

-Beijing has frowned on such unregulated investment operations and is running a program to bring private capital into the state-controlled banking sector.
+Beijing has frowned on such unregulated investment operations and is running a programme to bring private capital into the state-controlled banking sector.